Jhonkr/MYO-Record-Data/README.md

 Place the Python code on the same folder of myo.framework.

-The Myo will record EMG Data of 4 or 8 Channels.
+The Myo Armband will record EMG Data of 4 or 8 Channels.